DesaleF/Learning-Bayesian-Networks/README.md

           dd['accur_nb']      # Accuracy of NB model on test instances dd['accur_lg']      # Accuracy of LG model on test instances

-      - ejemplolineargausian.mat: contains an execution example of LGM giving the expected output for a given input.
-The file can be opened
-                  using:

           import scipy.io